 Prindex is a global perception-based index using a random sampling of interviewees in every country (PRINDEX, 2020).
-The PRINDEX (2020) is focussed on a single comparable indicator, tenure security, to "assess how respondents feel about the security of their tenure, not their legal status".
+The PRINDEX (2020) is focused on a single comparable indicator, tenure security, to "assess how respondents feel about the security of their tenure, not their legal status".

-The Land Matrix "promotes transparency and accountability in decisions over large scale land acquisitions in low- and middle-income countries by capturing and sharing data about these deals at global, regional, and national level" (Land Matrix, 2021) and tracks indicators on the size of deals, the number of deals and the status of deals.
+The Land Matrix "promotes transparency and accountability in decisions over large scale land acquisitions in low- and middle-income countries by capturing and sharing data about these deals at global, regional, and national levels" (Land Matrix, 2021) and tracks indicators on the size, number, and status of deals.